neverbot/node-mongodb-migrations/Readme.md

     up : migrations/1316027433425-coolest-pet.js
     migration : complete

-Subsequent attempts will simply output "complete", as they have already been executed in this machine. `node-migrate` knows this because it stores the current state in `./migrations/.migrate` which is typically a file that SCMs like GIT should ignore.
+Subsequent attempts will simply output "complete", as they have already been executed in this machine. `node-mongodb-migrations` knows this because it stores the current state in `./migrations/.migrate` which is typically a file that SCMs like GIT should ignore.

     $ migrate
     migration : complete